-Defining your website by areas will enable you the following capabilities
+Defining your website by area will provide the following capabilities:

-Areas can be defined by two methods, by URL or by auto-tags
+Areas can be defined either by URL or auto-tag.

-Area Name – Choose the area name for reference.
-I.e. Blog
+Area Name – Choose the area name for reference, e.g., “Blog”

-In case you have tags on your website pages from the metadata, you can also define an area by them.
-To do so, choose in the Area definition drop-down list “By tag”, then in the text box add the tag name, or just click on the text box to see all optional tags
+If there are tags inside the HTML code of a page, you can use them to create areas.
+To do so, choose “By tag” in the area definition drop-down list, then, in the text box, add the tag name, or just click on the text box to see all optional tags:

-- In case TrenDemon is also running on your sub-domains such as LP’s or your blog, add it also as an area.
+- In case TrenDemon is also running on sub-domains such as LPs or your blog, add these sub-domains as an area as well.